ArthurCheib/ArthurCheib.github.io/_posts/2020-05-16-eppgg-career.md

 *Note: for producing this graph above we consider an EPPGG as "occupying a trust position" by the only rule of him having this position for more then 6 months within that year.*

+Because we can eye-note this decrease in the occupation of trust position by the career as a whole, we decided to check on how does the new entries were affected by it.
+This is the result:

 ![Tempo para recebimento de um cargo](/assets/images/eppgg-career/07_geom_jitter.png)